 Meagan, you’re just being paranoid.
 OCD is just intrusive thoughts.
 You’re okay.

-- Why Facebook Ruined My Relationships
+- Why Facebook and My OCD Ruined My Relationships

 - Early Signs of Childhood Anxiety